Re-imagining Evaluation: A Culturally Responsive Evaluation Framework

 What is coming next?

-Did you know that there are three evaluations underway already implementing the framework?
+Did you know that there are 3 evaluations that have implemented the Framework?
 This is so we can further develop and refine the resources we need to do this work well and facilitate change.
-The evaluations currently underway are:
+The evaluations are:

 [1] The term Aboriginal is used in the Re-imagining Evaluation Framework document to refer to both Aboriginal and/or Torres Strait Islander students and staff in NSW for brevity and readability.
 Where the terms ‘Indigenous’ and ‘Aboriginal and Torres Strait Islander’ are used instead, they reflect the terminology used in the cited documents and policies.